-So a couple of weeks ago, I received a package from MySlim which contained four bottles of their Yerba Mate Drink and two bottles of the MySlim Dietary Supplement.
+Hi, everyone!
+My name is Gretchen Gatan and I’m a writer and editor based in the Philippines.
+A couple of weeks ago, I received a package from MySlim which contained four bottles of their Yerba Mate Drink and two bottles of the MySlim Dietary Supplement.
 But before I review both products, I just want to share with you guys that I sort of had body issues when I was younger.
-In fact, I briefly talked about it here.
+In fact, I briefly talked about how to lose weight in a separate article.

-I guess it’s pretty timely when I received the package from MySlim, because I was feeling a little pudgy and had stalked Kendall Jenner too much.
-I told myself it didn’t hurt to try and that I had nothing else to lose (except maybe a few pounds), since I’ve had zero time for training or work outs anyway.
+I guess it’s pretty timely when I received the package from MySlim.
+Because I was feeling a little pudgy and had stalked Kendall Jenner too much.
+I told myself it didn’t hurt to try and that I had nothing else to lose (except maybe a few pounds), since I’ve had zero time for Ultimate Frisbee training or workouts anyway.

 I’ve heard and read about a lot of dietary supplements.
-I’ve even tried a few, like Biofit Tea and Xenical, so I really wanted to see for myself how effective MySlim was.
+I’ve even tried a few, like Leanbean (which helped me burn fat easily), Biofit Tea, and Xenical.
+So now I wanted to see for myself how effective MySlim was.
 I first tried the Yerba Mate Drink after dinner last week, which you’re supposed to take just once or twice a week.
-It also says you’re supposed to take it in the comforts of your own home, so I assumed it would make my tummy ache really bad and make me visit the bathroom a few times in the middle of the night.
+It also says you’re supposed to take it in the comforts of your own home.
+So I assumed it would make my tummy ache really bad and make me visit the bathroom a few times in the middle of the night

 I decided to look up on each ingredient of the the Yerba Mate Drink, which contains Isomalt, Sorbitol, Mate Leaf Powder Extract, L-Carnitine, Ascorbic Acid, Sodium Benzoate, and Citric Acid.
 Here’s what I found: